New Era, New Energy for NWCDC: Submit Your Session Proposal Now

 Steal These Ideas!
 Inspired by our popular presentation of Teddy Award-winning workers’ comp programs, this track will feature real-world solutions employers are using right now and achieving measurable results, with peer-to-peer guidance on lessons learned and pitfalls to avoid.

 Career and Industry.
 The oft-discussed talent gap has been felt as acutely across our industry as any other.
 That’s why it’s the right time to spark more conversations about recruitment and retention, about furthering diversity and about the skills and expertise an evolving industry needs.
 In addition, we seek educational presentations designed to provide attendees with the critical professional skills they need to advance and elevate their careers and take on larger leadership roles.

 And a Brand-New Short-Form Educational Platform

 This year, we’re making room in the expo hall for new energy, new ideas and a new venue for sharing and learning.
-We’re inviting speakers to help us launch a dynamic series of 25-minute talks.
-A short-form talk can on any topic that will benefit, enlighten or inspire attendees.
+We’re inviting speakers to help us launch Comp Talks, a dynamic series of short-form talks, around 20 to 25 minutes on any topic that will benefit, enlighten or inspire attendees.

 Our goal is to make room for content that is powerful and valuable for industry professionals, but might not be an ideal fit for a 60 or 75-minute session.
 Do you have a message or an idea you can deliver effectively in less than a half-hour?
 Tell us about it!